-You must tell us if there are any changes to your parents’ or guardians’ income.
-Sometimes, changes to their income can mean your payment rate changes.
+Sometimes, changes to your parents’ or guardians’ income can mean your payment rate changes.
 Your payment may also change if your siblings’ circumstances change.

 If your parents’ or guardians’ income has changed

-We can use their income for the current tax year to work out the parental income test.
+We may be able to use their income for the current tax year to work out the parental income test.
 If you study in 2019 and their income has significantly changed, we may use their 2018–19 tax year income.

 We reassess your payment every year based on your parents’ or guardians’ income.
 Read more about the annual parental income test reassessment.